 Over the years, the annual Christmas lights were broadened in scope.
 So, they are now considered one of the biggest tourist attractions in Medellin.
 Tourists come from around the world to Medellín to see Alumbrados Navideños.

-The Medellín Christmas lights display in 2018 includes 26 million lights and is mainly found at the Parque Norte amusement park.
+The Medellín Christmas lights display in 2019 includes 27 million lights and is mainly found at the Parque Norte amusement park and Parques del Río.

 Each year up to 4 million people see the Alumbrados Navideños display in the city.
 And last year an estimated 90,000 tourists visited Medellín to see the world-class Medellín Christmas lights.